emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 pip install -e ".[cuda]"
 ```

-**_NOTE:_** We strongly suggest to use an architecture that supports `cuda`, as the calculations that are going to be performed require a lot of computational power.
+**_NOTE:_** We strongly suggest to use an architecture that supports `cuda` to achieve fast inference.
 If your machine does not support `cuda`, you can `pip install -e .` for installing without `cuda` support.
 Note however that this is *not recommended*, and that you might have issues using `boltz` on machines without `cuda` support.

 ## Download the datasets 📥